tmr4/py65816/README.md

 # PY65816

 A 65816 simulation package running on top of [py65](https://github.com/mnaberez/py65).
+For more detail on the simulation and it's development see https://github.com/tmr4/py65_65816.

 # Use